sixpackwarriors/sixpackwarriors.github.io/source/hiit/index.markdown

 For more information on how to plan these routines in your body transformation system, check out my eBook *[Your Warrior Transformation](https://gumroad.com/l/ivVMS "Your Warrior Transformation eBook")*

 <h2 class="routine-title">Routine 1</h2>
-**Total time: 11 minutes 15 seconds**
+**Total time: 8 minutes**

-Perform at least 5 rounds of the following set of exercises, back to back.
-Note the 15 second rest.
+Perform at least 4 rounds of the following set of exercises, back to back.

 *At the end of this, you should be sweating hard, and your abs will be burning!*